ctcl-bregis/ctclsite-rust/config/projects/content/wbpc/pc_pp2.md

 "Polypropylene v2", is an idea for a desktop that is a "redo" of ["Polypropylene"](../pc_pp/), analogous to [Polyethylene Terephthalate v2](../pc_pet2/) to [Polyethylene Terephthalate](../pc_pet/).

+Due to the lack of funding, it is unlikely that this system would be built.

 # Planned Specifications

 Plans as of April 3, 2024: